bolducp/JavaScriptTicTacToe/README.md

 # JavaScriptTicTacToe

-tic-tac-toe game built in JavaScript;
+tic-tac-toe game built in JavaScript

-functionality for user choice of row sizes of 2, 3, 4, 6 or 12 tiles in length
+functionality for user choice of row sizes of 3, 4 or 6 tiles in length

+### deployment
 currently hosted on gh-pages here: http://bolducp.github.io/JavaScriptTicTacToe/